Mike Kehoe

-During his time in the Missouri Senate, Kehoe served as the Majority Leader from 2015 to 2018.
+Kehoe won the nomination for governor against State Senator Bill Eigel and Secretary of State Jay Ashcroft.
+On November 5, 2024, he defeated Democratic nominee Crystal Quade in the general election.
+He was inaugurated as the 58th governor of Missouri in January 2025.

 Early life

-Kehoe was born and raised in the St. Louis area by his single-parent mother.
-He was the youngest of six children.
-His father left the family when he was only one year old.
-He attended Chaminade College Preparatory School.
+Kehoe was born and raised in the St. Louis area by his single mother, Lorraine Kehoe.
+He is the youngest of six children.
+His father left the family when he was one year old.
+After his father's departure, Lorraine worked multiple jobs simultaneously to support the family.
+Kehoe attended Catholic schools in the area, including Chaminade College Preparatory School.

+At age 25, Kehoe began working for Osage Industries, a company involved with auto parts and manufacturing ambulances.
+After selling Osage Industries in 1992, he purchased an auto dealership in Jefferson City, Missouri, but sold it shortly after entering politics.

 Missouri Senate

-Kehoe was appointed by Governor Matt Blunt to the Missouri Highway and Transportation Commission in 2005.
-Without having held elected office before, Kehoe ran for the 6th District State Senate seat to succeed Carl Vogel.
-In a close Republican primary, he defeated three other candidates to advance to the 2010 general election, where he ran unopposed.
+In 2005, Governor Matt Blunt appointed Kehoe to the Missouri Highways and Transportation Commission.
+In 2010, without having held elected office before, Kehoe ran for the 6th District State Senate seat to succeed Carl Vogel.
+In a close Republican primary, he defeated three other candidates to advance to the general election, where he was unopposed.

-During the 96th General Assembly, Senator Kehoe served on the following committees:
+During the 96th General Assembly, Kehoe served on the following committees: